 Travel to the north of the Arctic Circle in the summer, and explore the sun on the sky all day long.

 In contrast, the dark polar nights are characteristic of the region during the winter.
-It is a funny situation after a dark winter, suddenly to have the light 24/7, but in fact, the locals catch a lot of energy, they use in many ways.
+It is funny after a dark winter to have light 24/7 suddenly, but in fact, the locals catch a lot of energy they use in many ways.

 The Ilulissat Icefjord is a unique natural area with spectacular experiences ...